Wedding Invitations - Getting It Right from the

 For a cocktail wedding party invitation, which can be a classy but low stress option, you'll want to ensure your

-guests know what to wear and what to expect, and the style of invitation will help to convey this.
+guests know what to wear and what to expect, and the wedding invitation wording will help to convey this.
 In

 particular, a more casual invitation, will imply a more relaxed style of event.

-If you'd like to help guests with a little advice on what to wear, you could include an enclosure with your
+If you’d like to help guests with a little advice on what to wear to a wedding, you could include an enclosure with your

 therefore be appropriate.